Ford Explorer: Police Interceptor Utility

 For the 2016 model year, the FPIU was refreshed along with the rest of the Explorer line.
 Though powertrain options remained the same, the FPIU received an upgraded electrical system, a new front fascia with LED reflector headlights, a new rear fascia, and an unlock button on the trunk.
 Inside, the FPIU received a new steering wheel, new interior trim, and a revised center stack.
 The electronic stability control system was re-tuned to allow for J-turns.
+Moreover, the optional rear-view camera now featured a lens washer, which is operated from the wiper stalk.
 A perimeter alarm was introduced as an option that automatically locked the doors and closed the windows if anyone attempted to approach the vehicle from its blind spots.
+Coinciding with the minor refresh of the retail Explorer, for 2018, the rear bumper cover was slightly revised, and all 3.7L versions featured a Flex Fuel badge in place of the AWD badge on the trunk-lid.
+Notably, unlike the retail Explorer, the front bumper cover was not restyled and was carried over from the 2017 model.